 This web site lists the major buildings in Fort Worth within each area of the city.
 Their names, addresses, the year they were built, and their historical designations will be listed.
 To see full information and photographs, please follow the links on each building.
 Photographs on the individual buildings can be enlarged by clicking them.
 Photographs that are dated indicate that due to new construction, this view is now not available.

 Fort Worth has preserved many of its downtown buildings constructed between 1880 and 1930.
 Class "A" Downtown office occupancy rates are about 98%.
 The best way to view these buildings throughout the city is by car; however, the best way to see downtown is on foot.
 Most of the structures in downtown are in close proximity to each other; however, some are on the fringes of downtown and can be seen by automobile.
-Downtown Fort Worth can be accessed by the Trinity Railway Express (TRE) and is navigable by bus if you arrive via the TRE.
+Downtown Fort Worth can be accessed by the Trinity Railway Express (TRE) and by TEXRail.
+It is navigable by bus if you arrive by either train.
 Many lots and parking garages in the north end of downtown offer free parking in the evenings and on weekends.
 All metered street parking is free during the same time period.

 The information on this site will be updated as often as possible.
 If you would like to send additional information, corrections, if you have comments or questions, or if you would like to give me any kind of feedback on this site, please send e-mail to firstname.lastname@example.org.
 Any comments would be greatly appreciated.
 However, due to the large number of e-mails received, I cannot reply to all of them.

 All photographs that I have taken on this site are for licensing or purchasing.
 They are taken at various resolutions.
 If you would like to obtain a license for a high resolution photo, or a low resolution version, please contact me at email@example.com.
 You may also purchase a photo.
 If you would like for me to take additional photos of your building, I can arrange to come to your facility and take photographs for reasonable prices.